pculture/miro-user-manual/en/organizing.rst

 .. image:: _static/organizing_first_time_music_clicked.png

-Turning *on* / *off* Lookup from the Preferences Panel
+Turning *On* / *Off* Lookup from the Preferences Panel
 ------------------------------------------------------

 The **Preferences Panel** *General tab* controls turning metadata lookup on and off for all audio files or for newly added music files.

-This is covered in: ref:`configuring-chapter`.
+This is covered in :ref:`configuring-chapter`.

 To run lookup for all audio files:
     Click *Run Online Lookup for All Current Music*